wernerglinka/tancre2024/src/index.md

       header: "h1"
       subtitle: ""
       prose: |-
-        The constant changes of locations and their particular cultural environments asking for personal re-orientation triggered most different, though interrelated and re-occurring themes of Tancre’s work.
+        The constant changes of locations and their particular cultural environments triggered most different, though interrelated and re-occurring themes of Tancré’s work.

   - container: "section"
     name: "exhibit"